Punjab: Aam Aadmi Clinic doctor gets termination notice for inflating patient count

 Barnala civil surgeon issues termination notices to Ugoke Aam Aadmi Clinic medical officer, pharmacist and assistant for registering fake patients to get incentives

-The Barnala civil surgeon, Dr Jasbir Singh, on Wednesday issued termination notices to a medical officer, a pharmacist and an assistant of the Aam Aadmi Clinic at Ugoke for registering fake patients to get incentives.
+Barnala civil surgeon Dr Jasbir Singh on Wednesday issued termination notices to a medical officer, a pharmacist and an assistant of the Aam Aadmi Clinic at Ugoke for registering fake patients to get incentives.

 The Punjab government has hired doctors for its flagship project, Aam Aadmi Clinic, on the basis of incentives.
-They are given ₹50 per patient.
+They are given ₹50 per patient, while a pharmacist gets ₹12 and clinical assistant gets ₹10 per patient.

 The local health department found that the doctor had registered 134 fake patients to get more incentives.

-Dr Jasbir Singh, civil surgeon Barnala, stated in the notice that the medical officer, Dr Kanwar Navjot Singh Ghuman, registered fake patients on April 6, 11, 12 and 13 to get high incentives.
+The civil surgeon stated in the notice that medical officer Dr Kanwar Navjot Singh Ghuman registered fake patients on April 6, 11, 12 and 13 to get high incentives.

 The other employees are pharmacist Kubair Singh and assistant Manpreet Kaur.
 They were working in connivance with the medical officer.